 Carbon 101: How DS Smith is tackling emissions

 As part of our Now and Next Sustainability Strategy, we have announced a series of ambitious new climate targets, which will help us play our part in reducing carbon emissions and positively impact the world around us.
-We’ve committed to at least a 40% reduction of CO2 emissions per tonne of product by 2030, compared to 2019 levels, and Net Zero emissions by 2050.
+We’ve committed to a 46% absolute reduction in carbon emissions by 2030, compared to 2019 levels, and Net Zero emissions by 2050.

 What is Carbon, how is it produced & why is it harmful to the environment?